 I absolutely love this six-minute video by Karen B.K.
 Chan, tweeted to us by Alex Darasang.
 A professional sex educator, she tries to re-frame how we think about sex, and sexual consent, by offering a different metaphor.
 While we use metaphors to talk about sex all the time — weirdly, often related to carpentry: bang, nail, screw, etc. — she wants us to introduce an alternative metaphor: jam.

 Jamming — shared musical improv — asks us to work together with others to spontaneously create a piece of art that has never quite existed before.
 It’s a lovely way to think about what sex should and could be.
-And, importantly, it utterly changes what consent looks like and its role in sexual pleasure.Lisa Wade is a professor of sociology at Occidental College.
+And, importantly, it utterly changes what consent looks like and its role in sexual pleasure.Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming Introduction to Sociology text.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.